28- and 30-Day Drug Rehab Programs

 How Much Does 30-Day Drug Rehab Cost?

-Treatment costs vary by facility and type of programming you enter.
 Most residential inpatient facilities in the United States accept private or state-funded health insurance, while other treatment centers may be state-funded rehabs or accept Medicaid.
-Federal law ensures that health insurance plans that offer behavioral health benefits provide coverage that is equivalent to what they offer for physical health benefits.4
+Federal law requires that health insurance plans offering behavioral health benefits provide coverage that is equivalent to what they offer for physical health benefits.4

 How Do I Know I Need 30-Day Rehab?

-Choosing to go to a 30-day residential rehab program is a very personal decision.
-In many cases, there may be several warning signs to indicate that you may have an issue with compulsive drinking or using drugs and might benefit from professional treatment at a rehab facility.
-Professionals may evaluate these “warning signs” as criteria for diagnosing a potential substance use disorder.
+In many cases, there are several warning signs that suggest you’re struggling with compulsive drinking or drug use and could benefit from professional treatment at a rehab facility.
+These “warning signs” may also be used by treatment professionals as part of the criteria for diagnosing a potential substance use disorder.
 These diagnostic criteria include:5,6

 • Continuing to use substances even after it has caused or worsened mental or physical health problems.